kaye360/mern-cms/readme.md

 #### MERN CMS

-A practice portfolio project.
-Not a tutorial
+A practice portfolio project by Josh Kaye.
+Not a tutorial.
-By Josh Kaye

-Tech used: MongoDB, Express, React, NodeJS, TailwindCSS
+Tech used: MongoDB, Mongoose, Express, React, NodeJS, TailwindCSS

 ### Project Structure